BY JOSH H, OWNER AND EDITOR-IN-CHIEF

 Ignition Poker was the first to really launch an all-out assault on HUD tracking software and I think they were brilliantly ahead of their time.

-The One of the poker sites hit hardest by grinding HUD software users was Party Poker.
-They've fought back in a big way and now bans them entirely.
+The One of the poker sites hit hardest by HUD grinders was Party Poker.
+They’ve fought back in a big way and now ban them entirely.

 With anonymous cash games and quick seating, you won't have to be worried about being targeted.
 Along with the new bonus, it's been a boon to looser games.